alexeyza/startup-programming/milestone 1 - proof of concept.md

 If you have any questions please do not wait for the milestone meeting, use email: [startup.programming@gmail.com](mailto:startup.programming@gmail.com)

 Good luck,
-Alexey, Peggy, Cliff, Ian and Greg
+Alexey, Peggy, Cliff, Ian, and Greg